MSU Students Attending Another SchoolPage address: http://www.mnsu.edu/campushub/programs/special/consortium/

 For specific guidance on the requirements and resources available, visit the Center for Education Abroad and Away during office hours at Room 3 Morris Hall (lower level), by phone at 507-389-1281, or via email to email@example.com.

 National Student Exchange (NSE)

 Minnesota State University, Mankato participates in the National Student Exchange (NSE) with approximately 200 institutions across the continental U.S, Alaska, Hawaii, Puerto Rico, Guam.
 U.S. Virgin Islands and four Canadian provinces.
 Minnesota State Mankato students pay tuition and fees to MSU to study at another participating school for a semester or a year.
 In addition, Minnesota State Mankato processes financial aid for students participating in NSE programs just as it would if the student was taking MSU classes.
 A financial aid consortium agreement is not needed.

 Students must meet eligibility and application requirements for approval to participate in National Student Exchange.
-Visit the Elizabeth and Wynn Kearney International Center’s National Student Exchange Information page for specific guidance.
+Visit the Center for Education Abroad and Away National Student Exchange Information page for specific guidance.